kubernetes/community/elections/steering/2024/README.md

 In addition, the following contributors are helping with the election:

 - Alternate Officers: Rey Lejano, Joseph Sandoval
-- Infra Liaison: TBD
+- Infra Liaison: Mahamed Ali
-- Contributor Comms Liaison: TBD
+- Contributor Comms Liaison: TBD (discussing with contrib comms)

 Please direct any questions via email to <election@k8s.io>.